oktadev/okta-blog/_source/_posts/2022-08-19-build-crud-spring-and-vue.md

 This component encapsulates the card that holds all of the todos and the todo-associated interface elements.
 It also handles the rest of the functions related to updating todos on the server and in the local cache.

-You're welcome to delete the `HelloWorld.vue` component, if you want.
+You're welcome to delete the `HelloWorld.vue` component if you want.
 Or you can leave it.
 It's not needed.

-## Confirm your Spring Boot and Vue Todo app works
+## Confirm your Spring Boot and Vue todo app works

 Make sure the Spring Boot API is still running.
-In a separate Bash shell, from the resource server directory, run the following command (if it is not already still running)
+In a separate Bash shell, from the resource server directory, run the following command (if it is not already still running).

 ```bash
 ./gradlew bootRun